maximeq/three-js-blobtree/README.md

 ### Dependencies ###

 #### Node Dependencies ####
-This library currently depends on node module three which is packaging all THREE.JS sources, including extras like examples.
+This library currently depends on node module three-full which is packaging all THREE.JS sources, including extras like examples.
-It can work with only THREE, but for convenience we rely on three.
+It can work with only THREE, but for convenience we rely on three-full.

 #### Browser Dependencies ####
 In browser, only THREE is required.